LaianAbussaud/Saudi_Cities_Walk_Score/README.md

 ## Research Questions
 - Are Saudi cities walkable?
 Can most daily errands be completed on foot?
 - Which Saudi city in the analysis is the most walkable?
-- What are the factors that are most contributing to the Saudi walk score?
+- What features are important to build a Saudi city walk score?

 ## Notebooks Descriptions
 1. **Data_Collection**